luke-lite/luke-lite.github.io/_projects/Jacksonville-Housing-Prices-Time-Series-Analysis.md

 ![train_model_pred]({{site.url}}/assets/images/project_posts/Jacksonville-Housing-Prices-Time-Series-Analysis-graphs/train_model_pred.png)

 As expected, it was unable to anticipate the increase in price growth in the test set.
-However, I used the same parameters when training a model on the entire dataset, as it provided the best results.
+However, I used the same parameters when training a model on the entire dataset for the reasons mentioned above.
 The diagnostics of the model trained on the entire set are shown below, and display the expected issues of an increase in residuals at the tail end, and deviation in the QQ-plot and correlogram:

 ![X_model_diag]({{site.url}}/assets/images/project_posts/Jacksonville-Housing-Prices-Time-Series-Analysis-graphs/X_model_diag.png)